koushikgurijala/robotshop-v2/README.md

 <br>
 <br>

-## Implementation of DevOps Pipleline as Code for Mocking using Mockito
+## 6. Pipeline Method 1 - DevOps Pipleline as Code for Mocking using Mockito

 <br>
 <br>